 Important Facts for Trading Options

-Margin Applicable – None, however option premium is payable upfront.
+- Margin Applicable – None, however, the option premium is payable upfront.

 - Risk – Reward – Maximum Loss is restricted to the premium, whereas the maximum profit can be unlimited.